The assassin bug is named for its quick strike ability.

 Assassin bugs come into two different types: the carnivorous ambush predators and the blood-sucking ectoparasites.
-The former insects, which represent the greatest number of species, will pierce its prey with a beak and suck out the body fluids.
+The former insects, which represent the greatest number of species, will pierce their prey with a beak and suck out the body fluids.
 The latter, though far fewer in number, includes the kissing bug, which can bite people around the lips and eyes as they sleep.

-What eats the assassin bug?
+What eats the them?

 Assassin bugs are preyed upon by a wide variety of different birds, frogs, lizards, snakes, and small mammals.
 In order to defend themselves, they can deliver a very painful bite that may be aggravated by venom or digestive fluids within their saliva.
-To discourage predators, they can rub their proboscis against their body to make aggressive warning sounds.
+To discourage predators, they can rub their proboscis against their bodies to make aggressive warning sounds.

 The predatory assassin bugs has a diverse diet of many different insects, including their eggs, larvae, and adult phases.
 Flies, leafhoppers, millipedes, and ants are some of their most common prey.
 Because of the digestive chemicals in their saliva, which can break down tissue, they can feed on insects much larger than themselves.
 Some species have the ability to coat their legs with sticky plant resin and capture insects like bees from the air.
 Another species will pluck the strings on a spider web to mimic the flailing a trapped insect; this will attract the spider for the bug to consume.
 The feather-legged bug has a special growth on the abdomen that releases a substance to attract and then paralyze ants.
 The leafhopper assassin bug secretes a sticky fluid from its body as well.
 In contrast to the predatory species, however, the blood-sucking assassin bugs can feed on any number of large vertebrates, including humans.
 Like mosquitoes, they are considered to be a vector (transmitter) of dangerous diseases.